willemsk/phdthesis-text/README.md

-# Computional modelling and optical parallelization of biological nanopores
+# Computional modeling of biological nanopores

-PhD dissertation, Kherim Willems, November 2019.
+PhD dissertation, Kherim Willems, October 2020.
 Defended ?.

-This is the home of my PhD thesis, which revolves around the modelling of biological nanopores and fabrication of optical hybrid nanopores.
+This is the home of my PhD thesis, which revolves around the modeling of biological nanopores.

 ## Thesis outline

 ###### Part I. Literature and Objectives
 * Chapter 1.
-Three decades of experimental and theoretical work on nanopores
+Biological nanopores
 * Chapter 2.
 Aims
 ###### Part II.
 Results
 * Chapter 3.
-Modelling the electrostatics of biological nanopores
+Equilibirum electrostatics of biological nanopores
 * Chapter 4.
-Trapping behavior of a protein dipole inside ClyA
+Trapping of a single protein inside a nanopore
 * Chapter 5.
-Continuum modelling of ion and water transport through ClyA
+An improved PNP-NS framework
 * Chapter 6.
-Electro-hydrodynamics of particle trapping inside ClyA
+Modeling the transport of ions and water through ClyA
 ###### Part III.
-Conclusions and Perspectives
+Conclusions
 * Chapter 7.
-Conclusion and Outlook
+Conclusions and perspectives
-* Chapter 8.
-Risk Analysis
 ###### Part IV.
 Appendices
-* Appendix A. ?
+* Appendix A. Supplementary information: Trapping of a single protein inside a nanopore
-* Appendix B. ?
+* Appendix B. Supplementary information: Modeling the transport of ions and water through ClyA